 It seems to me that Marina Del Rey would be a great place to explore as part of a Los Angeles trip.
-After a day of sightseeing, I’d love to come back to my hotel in Marina Del Rey, or perhaps an Airbnb studio apartment on the beach (This link will give you a discount if it’s your first time using Airbnb, and it’ll give me a commission as well.) and enjoy a cold drink while watching the sunset over the water.
+After a day of sightseeing, I’d love to come back to a hotel on the beach and enjoy a cold drink while watching the sunset over the water.
 What could be better?

 I know what could be better!
 Forget exploring Los Angeles and just plan your vacation around discovering this part of the California coastline.

 Marina Del Rey is a small community built around the world’s largest man-made harbor for small boats, where thousands of boats are moored.
 If you’re looking for a vacation on the coast with plenty to do besides lying on the beach, this would be an excellent choice.

 Use the map below to choose your accommodation overlooking the beach or marina!

 I’ve written before about the watersports I’d like to try in Marina Del Rey: jet skiing, kiteboarding, stand-up paddleboarding, sportfishing, and parasailing.
 There are more, of course.
 You could rent a sailboat, a canoe, or even a yacht.
 You could just take a swim in the ocean or in your hotel pool.

 Rent a bike and check out the Marvin Braude Bike Trail, which extends for 22 miles along the coast.
 In Marina Del Rey you’re near the middle of the trail.
 Head north one day, all the way to the end at Will Rogers State Park in Pacific Palisades, and south on a different day, to the southern end in Torrance.
 Stop for a swim anywhere along the way!